StencilFrame/autopilot/docs/IDEA.md

     You can share some manual work with your Manager :-) or a colleague so they can work on it while you take care of other high-priority tasks.

-## Introducing DoNot: Your Partner in Gradual Automation
+## Introducing AutoPilot: Your Partner in Gradual Automation

-[Do Not]hing Scripting Automation.

-Inspired by Dan Slimmon’s insights, I embarked on developing DoNot—a tool designed to facilitate gradual automation.
-The core idea behind DoNot is to allow users to define runbooks in Markdown or YAML formats, supporting both manual and shell steps.
+Inspired by Dan Slimmon’s insights, I embarked on developing AutoPilot—a tool designed to facilitate gradual automation.
+The core idea behind AutoPilot is to allow users to define runbooks in Markdown or YAML formats, supporting both manual and shell steps.
 This flexibility means you can start with a fully manual workflow and incrementally automate the parts that make the most sense for your specific needs.

-### What DoNot Brings to the Table
+### What AutoPilot Brings to the Table
 * Supports Manual and Shell Steps: Begin by outlining your entire workflow with manual steps.
 As you identify automation opportunities, seamlessly convert those steps into shell commands, reducing manual intervention over time.
-* Manual steps are first-class citizens: DoNot treats manual steps with the same importance as shell steps, ensuring that you have complete control over the automation process.
+* Manual steps are first-class citizens: AutoPilot treats manual steps with the same importance as shell steps, ensuring that you have complete control over the automation process.
-* Simple to Use: Define your runbook in Markdown or YAML, and let DoNot handle the rest.
+* Simple to Use: Define your runbook in Markdown or YAML, and let AutoPilot handle the rest.
 The tool is designed to be intuitive and user-friendly, making it easy to get started with gradual automation.
-* Extensible and Customizable: DoNot is designed to grow with your needs.
+* Extensible and Customizable: AutoPilot is designed to grow with your needs.
 As you become more comfortable with automation, you can expand your runbooks to include more complex step types, conditional logic, and other advanced features.
 (Work in progress)
-* Open Source: DoNot is an open-source project, meaning you can contribute to its development, suggest new features, or customize it to suit your specific requirements.
+* Open Source: AutoPilot is an open-source project, meaning you can contribute to its development, suggest new features, or customize it to suit your specific requirements.
 And esspecially you can fix bugs and issues you encounter. :-)

 ### How It Works
 1. Define Your Runbook: Start by listing out all the steps in your workflow using Markdown or YAML.
 Initially, all steps can be manual, allowing you to map out the entire process clearly.